Never Let Me Go (Florence and the Machine song): Live performances

 Florence and the Machine added the song to the set list of their second worldwide Ceremonials Tour (2011–12) where the song was performed during the encore of the concerts along with "No Light, No Light".
 A live performance of the song is included in Florence and the Machine's live album MTV Unplugged – A Live Album (2012) which was recorded in December 2011.
-Since then "Never Let Me Go" has only been played on one subsequent tour, 2022's Dance Fever TourThis was because Florence "didn't like it" because it was a time in her life where she was under pressure writing her second album, and being "sad, young and drunk" vowing never to play it again.
+Since then "Never Let Me Go" has only been played on one subsequent tour, 2022's Dance Fever Tour This was because Florence "didn't like it" because it was a time in her life where she was under pressure writing her second album, and being "sad, young and drunk" vowing never to play it again.
 However, during the COVID pandemic she vowed to bring it back as a thank-you.